Q-OvO-Q/cognitive_test_group_1/Maths_Test/README.md

 # Math Ability Test

-This folder contains code developed to run math test written by Group 1 as part of the BIOS0030 course.
+This folder contains code developed to run maths test written by Group 1 as part of the BIOS0030 course.

 It will test your mathematical skills and upload your result to an online spreadsheet for data analysis and comparison.